There it is. The mental block. The brain fog is hindering you from coming up with great ideas for your content marketing campaigns.

 That being said, what could be more personal than calling someone out by name?
 This wasn't a simple addition of a name to an email subject line, though.
 This was consumers seeing their name on a bottle of Coke and feeling compelled to not only purchase the bottle but take photos of themselves holding the prized bottle with their name on it.
 Starting to see how this could work out in Coca-Cola's favour?

 On top of the high level of personalization that came with this campaign, Coca-Cola also came up with a unique yet effective call to action.
 Hard to forget and catchy, this CTA essentially had consumers begging to purchase a bottle.
-Whether for themselves or for a friend who’s name appeared on the label.
+Whether for themselves or for a friend whose name appeared on the label.

 Although Coca-Cola was already very much a household name, the results from the Share a Coke campaign were astounding.
 Some of the milestones include: